modernmt/modernmt/README.md

 How is your engine performing vs the commercial state-of-the-art technologies?

-Should I use Google Translate, Bing or MMT given this data?
+Should I use Google Translate or ModernMT given this data?

 Evaluate helps you answer these questions.

 Before training, MMT has removed sentences corresponding to 1% of the training set and up to 1200.
-During evaluate this sentences are used to compute the BLUE Score and Matecat Post-Editing Effort against the MMT and Google Translate.
+During evaluate this sentences are used to compute the BLUE Score and Matecat Post-Editing Score against the MMT and Google Translate.

 With your engine running, just type:
 ```